What Foods Help Implantation After IVF Transfer?Fertility Treatment

 Taking Supplements after IVF Transfer

 Taking vitamins and dietary supplements after IVF transfer is not an obligation, but it can significantly impact the success of the treatment.
-Women above the age of 35 and those with low ovarian reserve should take coenzyme Q-10 and dehydroepiandrosterone (DHEA) supplements for a couple of months to increase their IVF pregnancy.
+Women over 35 and those with low ovarian reserve should take coenzyme Q-10 and dehydroepiandrosterone (DHEA) supplements for a couple of months to increase their IVF pregnancy.
 Also, taking vitamins D and E, folic acid, L-arginine, and omega-3 supplements positively affects fetal brain development and thickens the endometrium wall.

 In general, by having a proper diet after embryo transfer, the chance of IVF failure will decrease to a great extent.
-It is noteworthy that your diet after embryo transfer should be similar to that of a woman who has naturally attained pregnancy.
+Notably, your diet after embryo transfer should be similar to that of a woman who has naturally attained pregnancy.
 If you want a successful IVF, the Raadina team provides you with the most affordable and customized fertility treatment packages in Iran.